A Hitman Jake story by Preston Pairo

 Only life often did not go as planned.

-With the traffic light remaining red, out of the shadows and advancing like a rabid wildebeest came a member of the unofficial Baltimore Welcoming Committee, a there-but-for-the-grace-of-God-go-I poor-soul of a man reduced to savage existence beyond the reach and help of the most well-intended but-mismanaged and borderline-corrupt government agencies, his one leg dragging behind him, his coarse grey hair standing on end as if arrested by an ungrounded electric wire, pushing a metal cart filled with tetanus-level possessions, the cart’s bare axle where once was a fourth wheel grating over chipped asphalt like long fingernails on a chalkboard.
+With the traffic light remaining red, out of the shadows and advancing like a rabid wildebeest came a member of the unofficial Baltimore Welcoming Committee, a there-but-for-the-grace-of-God-go-I poor soul reduced to savage existence beyond the reach and help of the most well-intended but-mismanaged and borderline-corrupt government agencies.
+One leg dragging behind him, coarse grey hair standing on end as if arrested by an ungrounded electric wire, the man pushed a metal cart filled with tetanus-level possessions, the cart’s bare axle where once was a fourth wheel grating over chipped asphalt like long fingernails on a chalkboard.

 Losing his balance as he stormed toward the Lexus, the beast man half hurled himself toward the sedan’s driver’s door.
 He landed face first on the side window, his fists not far behind, pounding glass through streaks of his own drool, making demands in a language unique to his lack of responsibility for criminal conduct.